Los Angeles Public Health Schools

 Master of Public Health

-This school's MPH program offers specializations in health education and promotion, child and family health, biostatistics-epidemiology, global health leadership, health communication, and public health policy.
-Regardless of specialization, all students complete a 400-hour practicum and at least 47 credits of coursework.
-Course topics include health education behavior, public health leadership, program evaluation, and health service delivery.
-USC also offers a variety of degrees in combination with the MPH program, including a Doctor of Pharmacy, a Doctor of Medicine, and a Ph.D. in Clinical Psychology.
+This school's MPH program offers specializations in community health promotion, biostatistics-epidemiology, global health and health services and policy.
+Regardless of specialization, all students complete a 300-hour practicum and at least 42 credits of coursework.
+Course topics include health education behavior, public health leadership, program evaluation and health service delivery.
+USC also offers a variety of degrees in combination with the MPH program, including a Doctor of Pharmacy, a Doctor of Medicine and a Ph.D. in Clinical Psychology.

 Undergraduates pursuing bachelor's degrees in health promotion and disease prevention or dental hygiene can apply to USC's progressive MPH program.
 In some cases, students with undergraduate training in other fields may be accepted.
 Completion of at least 64 credits of undergraduate coursework is required before applying.
 Both the bachelor's degree and the MPH must be earned in 12 semesters or less.